Health professionals require wearing a mask mandatory

 “It is necessary that the care staff who is dedicated and who puts his or her mental and physical health in danger since mid-march have the impression that everything is implemented so that it does not pick up by a second wave,” she started.

-At their sides, the ex-member of solidarity and a microbiologist-infectiologist at hôpital Pierre-LeGardeur Amir Khadir, pleaded that the wearing of the mask should be placed through the school network, except at the primary level and in childcare services.
+At their sides, the ex-mp solidaire Amir Khadir, a microbiologist-infectiologist at hôpital Pierre-LeGardeur, argued that wearing a mask should be placed through the school network, except at the primary level and in childcare services.

+“After six months of observation of the evolution of the pandemic, the us CDC, its european counterpart, the ECDC, as well as a group of experts from Yale university confirms that wearing a mask required in closed places reduces the spread of the COVID-19”, indicate the experts in their letter to the quebec authorities.
+“Published recently, two meta-analyses significant on the available body of research shows that wearing a mask is the measure most strongly associated with the statistics favourable in terms of both incidence and mortality.”

+The signatories remind that in Hong Kong, where the port of the mask is respected by more than 80 % of the citizens, there were 1108 cases of COVID-19 and four deaths, with a population of 7.5 million inhabitants; in Quebec, the number of cases now exceeds 50 000 and there are 5000 deaths, for a population of 8.5 million inhabitants.

-He noted that among the specialists who support this claim include Karl Weiss, president of the Association of medical microbiologists, infectious disease physicians of Quebec; Bernard Mathieu, president of the Association of emergency physicians of Quebec; Joanne Liu, ex-president of Doctors Without Borders; Alain Vadeboncoeur, chief of the emergency of the Institute of cardiology of Montreal; François de Champlain, chief of the trauma team at the MUHC; Caroline Quach, microbiologist-infectiologist and epidemiologist at CHU Sainte-Justine; and Dr. Stanley Vollant, umbrella the crisis cell innu to deal with the pandemic.
+Thirty health professionals have supported this claim, including: Karl Weiss, president of the Association of medical microbiologists, infectious disease physicians of Quebec; Bernard Mathieu, president of the Association of emergency physicians of Quebec; Joanne Liu, ex-president of Doctors without borders; Alain Vadeboncoeur, chief of the emergency of the Institute of cardiology of Montreal; François de Champlain, chief of the trauma team at the MUHC; Caroline Quach, microbiologist-infectiologist and epidemiologist at CHU Sainte-Justine; dr. Stanley Vollant, umbrella the crisis cell innu to deal with the pandemic, and dr David Lussier, the university Institute of geriatrics of Montreal.